 As part of this healthy lifestyle promotion we have achieved several awards like the Sainsbury’s gold kite mark, gold travel plan and healthy schools award, which show recognition of providing children with opportunities within sport and promotion of a healthy lifestyle.

-For the academic year 2017-2018 20% of year 6 met the curriculum requirement of 25 meters and water safety skills, the current year 5 42% met 25 meters and water safety skills, and for the current year 4 45% met 25 meters and water safety skills.
+For the academic year 2018-2019 42% of Year 6 met the curriculum requirement of 25 meters and water safety skills and the current Year 5 45% met 25 meters and water safety skills.

 At Coppice the views of pupils are important.
 We carried out a survey across the school, with regards to how they feel about physical activity and sport- a random selection of children were encouraged to take part.
 The following responses were noted: